 It’s tough.
 But I’m proud that I survived the lead up to Christmas and the actual festivities themselves without caving in.
 And I can now look back on an alcohol-free New Year’s Eve with pride, instead of the sheer torment, it was at the time.
 But I did it, I made a decision to quit booze for a year in October and I stuck to it.
 I dug in and got stoic, despite the going being tough at times.

-Physical benefits of being alcohol-free
+Physical benefits of being 4 months without alcohol

 Giving up booze for a year requires a real mental toughness, as I’m finding out.
 But the physical benefits of being off the ale for four months are starting to show.